 Before taking clobazam,

-- tell your doctor and pharmacist if you are allergic to clobazam, any other medications, or any of the ingredients in clobazam tablets.
+- tell your doctor and pharmacist if you are allergic to clobazam, any other medications, or any of the ingredients in clobazam tablets or suspension.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: antidepressants; antihistamines; dextromethorphan (Benylin, in Robitussin DM); fluconazole (Diflucan); fluvoxamine (Luvox); omeprazole (Prilosec, in Zegerid); sedatives; sleeping pills; ticlopidine (Ticlid); or tranquilizers.
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: antidepressants; antihistamines; dextromethorphan (Delsym, in Nuedexta, in Robitussin DM); fluconazole (Diflucan); fluvoxamine (Luvox); omeprazole (Prilosec, in Zegerid); sedatives; sleeping pills; ticlopidine; or tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with clobazam, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you drink or have ever drunk large amounts of alcohol or use or have ever used street drugs or excessive amounts of prescription medications.
 Also tell your doctor if you have or have ever had depression, mood problems, or thoughts about harming or killing yourself, or planning or trying to do so; or lung, kidney, or liver disease.

 - if you are using hormonal contraceptives (birth control pills, patches, rings, implants, injections, or intrauterine devices), you should know that this type of birth control may not work well when used with clobazam.
 Hormonal contraceptives should not be used as your only method of birth control while you are taking clobazam and for 28 days after your final dose.
 Talk to your doctor about nonhormonal birth control methods that will work for you.

 - talk to your doctor about the risks and benefits of taking this medication if you are 65 years of age or older.
 Older adults should receive low doses of clobazam because higher doses may not work better and may cause serious side effects.